syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

 ### Legend size

-By default, legend takes 20% - 25% of the chart's height horizontally, when it is placed on top or bottom position and 20% - 25% of the width vertically, while placing on left or right position of the chart.
-You can change this default legend size by using the [`Width`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Width) and [`Height`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Height) property of the `LegendSettings`.
+By default, legend takes 20% - 25% of the 3D chart's height horizontally, when it is placed on top or bottom position and 20% - 25% of the 3D chart's width vertically, when it is placed on left or right position.
+You can change this default legend size by using the [`Height`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Height) and [`Width`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Width) properties of the `LegendSettings`.

 {% if page.publishingplatform == "aspnet-core" %}